Cobalt sulfide

 Cobalt sulfide is the name for chemical compounds with a formula CoxSy.
-Well-characterized species include minerals with the formula CoS, CoS2, Co3S4, and Co9S8.
+Well-characterized species include minerals with the formulas CoS, CoS2, Co3S4, and Co9S8.
 In general, the sulfides of cobalt are black, semiconducting, insoluble in water, and nonstoichiometric.

 Minerals and hydrometallurgy

 Cobalt sulfides occur widely as minerals, comprising major sources of all cobalt compounds.
 Binary cobalt sulfide minerals include the cattierite (CoS2) and linnaeite (Co3S4).
 CoS2 (see image in table) is isostructural with iron pyrite, featuring disulfide groups, i.e. Co2+S22−.
 Linnaeite, also rare, adopts the spinel motif.
 The Co9S8 compound is known as a very rare cobaltpentlandite (the Co analogue of pentlandite).
 Mixed metal sulfide minerals include carrollite (CuCo2S4) and siegenite (Co3−xNixS4).

 CoS is known as jaipurite.
 However, this species is questionable.